 8. Minerva Pool

-Minerva Pool is located in the Dharawal National Park and is a sacred site for the Aboriginal Dharawal People.
-Please note that it is open for women and children only.
-Surrounded by rich bushland and sandstone features, this is one of the best natural swimming spots in Sydney.
-The huge wide pool is fed by a small but pretty waterfall and can be accessed via the Minerva Pool walking track.
+Minerva Pool, located in the Dharawal National Park, is a sacred site for the Aboriginal Dharawal People and is open for women and children only.
+Surrounded by lush bushland and sandstone features, it’s one of the most under-the-radar natural swimming spots in Sydney.
+The huge wide pool is fed by a small but beautiful waterfall and can be accessed via the Minerva Pool walking track.
 Get more information here.

 Distance: 1-hour drive from Sydney